jeftegoes/AwsOverview/Database/Amazon RDS.md

   - Install patches.
   - Enable native features.
   - Access the underlying EC2 Instance using **SSH** or **SSM Session Manager**.
-- **De-activate Automation Mode** to perform your customization, better to take a DB snapshot before.
+- **De-activate Automation Mode** to perform our customization, better to take a DB snapshot before.
 - **RDS vs. RDS Custom**
   - **RDS:** Entire database and the OS to be managed by AWS.
   - **RDS Custom:** Full admin access to the underlying OS and the database.